Coalgebraic Geometric Logic: Basic Theory

 For the second item we show that, under the assumption, $\fun{T}$ preserves injective functions.
 Let $f : \topo{X} \to \topo{Y}$ be an injective function in $\cat{C}$, then there exists a (not necessarily continuous) function $g : \topo{Y} \to \topo{X}$ satisfying $g \circ f = \id_{\topo{X}}$.
 Then $\fun{T}g \circ \fun{T}f = \fun{T}(g \circ f) = \fun{T}\id_{\topo{X}} = \id_{\fun{T}\topo{X}}$, so $\fun{T}f$ has a (set-theoretic) left-inverse, hence is injective. \end{proof}

-Monotone open predicate lifting (hence also Scott-continuous ones) for an endofunctor on $\cat{KHaus}$ are always strong:
+Monotone open predicate lifting (hence also Scott-continuous ones) for an endofunctor on $\cat{KHaus}$ are always extendable:

 \begin{prop} Let $\fun{T}$ be an endofunctor on $\cat{KHaus}$ and $\Lambda$ a monotone geometric modal signature for $\fun{T}$.
-Then $\Lambda$ is strongly monotone. \end{prop} \begin{proof} Let $\lambda \in \Lambda$.
-We need to show that $\lambda$ is the restriction of some strong monotone predicate lifting.
+Then $\Lambda$ is monotone extendable. \end{prop} \begin{proof} Let $\lambda \in \Lambda$.
+We need to show that $\lambda$ is the restriction of some monotone strong predicate lifting.
 Define

 Monotonicity of $\lambda_{\topo{X}}$ ensures $\tilde{\lambda}_{\topo{X}}(a) = \lambda_{\topo{X}}(a)$ for all $a \in \fun{\Omega}\topo{X}$ and $\tilde{\lambda}$ is monotone by construction.
 So we only need to show that $\tilde{\lambda}$ is indeed a strong open predicate lifting, i.e.~a natural transformation $\breve{\fun{P}}^n\fun{U}\topo{X} \to \breve{\fun{P}}\fun{UT}\topo{X}$.
 We assume $\lambda$ to be unary, the general case being similar.